-200675, which called for a further strengthening of the Global Approach, the Commission adopted a Communication on 'Applying the Global Approach to Migration to the Eastern and South-Eastern regions neighbouring the EU'76, which will extend the geographical scope of the Global Approach.
+Until now, the focus has been on enhancing dialogue and cooperation on migration issues with African countries and regional organisations.
+At the request of the European Council of December 2006 (75), which called for a further strengthening of the Global Approach, the Commission adopted a Communication on 'Applying the Global Approach to Migration to the Eastern and South-Eastern regions neighbouring the EU' (76), which will extend the geographical scope of the Global Approach.
 Once again, the migration and development agenda will be a key dimension of the dialogue and cooperation with these regions.

-Regarding the particular issue of brain drain, the Commission adopted in December 2006 a Communication on 'A European Programme for Action to tackle the Critical Shortage of Health Workers in Developing Countries (2007-2013)77, as well as proposed actions that were endorsed by Council in May 2007.
+Regarding the particular issue of brain drain, the Commission adopted in December 2006 a Communication on 'A European Programme for Action to tackle the Critical Shortage of Health Workers in Developing Countries (2007-2013)' (77), as well as proposed actions that were endorsed by Council in May 2007.
 The Programme for Action includes establishing networks of health diasporas, financing networks of excellence, supporting links between countries and institutions in developing countries and facilitating South-South exchanges.
 This will be complemented by the provision of technical support, including through e-learning networks, in order to make the prospect of remaining and working in one's home country more attractive, and by supporting the improvement of working conditions and terms and conditions of service.

-Finally, regarding remittances, in April 2007 the European Parliament approved a Directive on Financial Services78 which is expected to increase competition and enhance transparency by requiring payment-service providers to make charges (including exchange rate conversions) and other conditions (e.g. execution times) fully transparent to customers.
-The initial Commission proposal was coherent with the migration and development agenda as it covered payments with one part outside the EU, which corresponds to most remittances, yet this element was not retained in the adopted Directive.
-However, the Directive will be reviewed within three years, which will make it possible to examine the need to expand its scope to include payments where either the payer or the recipient is outside the EU (known as 'one-leg payment transactions') as well as non-EU currencies.
+Finally, regarding remittances, in April 2007 the European Parliament approved a Directive on Financial Services (78) which is expected to increase competition and enhance transparency by requiring payment-service providers to make charges (including exchange rate conversions) and other conditions (e.g. execution times) fully transparent to customers.
+The initial Commission proposal was coherent with the migration and development agenda as it covered payments with one part outside the EU, which corresponds to most remittances,